davidvwijk/davidvwijk.github.io/_posts/2022-4-15-PackingPuzzle.md

 ## Representation

 For this problem, local search can be an effective solution technique since the path to reach the goal is irrelevant.
 Besides the hint to use local search, we were given no further instruction, so initially, much of my time was spent in problem representation.
-To tackle this problem I decided to use MATLAB, since I wanted to represent all the possible tiles using a 4 by 4 matrix of either zeros or ones, and I like to use MATLAB when I'm mostly dealing with matrices.
+To tackle this problem I decided to use MATLAB, since I wanted to represent all the possible tiles using a 4x4 matrix of either zeros or ones, and I like to use MATLAB when I'm mostly dealing with matrices.
 This allows all of the possible pieces along with reflections and rotations to be represented in a uniform format.
 For example, I would represent a T shape, with a single 90 degree rotation as:

 $$\begin{bmatrix} 1 & 0 & 0 & 0 \\ 1 & 1 & 0 & 0 \\ 1 & 0 & 0 & 0 \\ 0 & 0 & 0 & 0 \end{bmatrix}$$